 A biodiversity hotspot of floodplains, wetlands, acacia-dotted grasslands and an isolated mountain covered in rainforest, Gorongosa was once home to some of the greatest concentrations of wildlife in Africa.
 Indeed, a 1970s documentary shows that it was difficult to aim a camera in any direction in the park and not fill the screen with animals running, hunting, feeding and flying.

 That was before Mozambique’s devastating civil war which decimated wildlife numbers to leave the park all but forgotten.
 But now the tide has turned for Gorongosa.
 Thanks to a 20-year partnership between the Mozambique government and American billionaire philanthropist Greg Carr, an ambitious and hugely successful restoration project is returning this magnificent area to its former glory.

 And the results speak for themselves.
 Although not yet at the level of a Serengeti or Kruger safari, game viewing at Gorongosa improves each year.
 The park's Lake Urema now teems with hippo and crocodile while oribi, waterbuck and impala graze on its floodplains, the favoured hunting grounds for lion; large herds of elephant gather at waterholes and vervet monkeys play in the fever tree forests.
 As for the birdlife, it wasn’t affected by the war and Gorongosa is considered one of the top birding destinations in south-east Africa.

-To spend a few unforgettable days at the exclusive Kubatana Camp, simply contact one of our Africa Safari Experts and they will tailor-make the perfect Gorongosa safari itinerary.
+To spend a few unforgettable days in Gorongosa, simply contact one of our Africa Safari Experts and they will tailor-make the perfect Mozambique safari itinerary.